Shopping For Different Types of Sunscreen in Malaysia? This Is The Ultimate Guide You Need!

 Credit: 3w clinic official store and OppsbeautySupplier on Shopee Malaysia

-Chemical sunscreen ingredients are made up of all active ingredients that do not contain zinc oxide and titanium dioxide.
-This is also the reason why it is called organic sunscreen.
-It absorbs into your skin like lotion and blends really well with the skin.
-It forms a layer of barrier over the skin that converts UV light into heat for maximum sun protection.
+Chemical sunscreens are formulated with active ingredients, but without zinc oxide and titanium dioxide.
+This is also the reason why it’s called organic sunscreen.
+It sits on top of the skin, forming a barrier that converts UV light into heat, which are then released from the body, for maximum sun protection.

-Chemical sunscreen’s lightweight formula also makes it easy to be mixed with makeup and other skincare products, thus making it the best sunscreen for the face.
-So, if you’re a makeup junkie who can’t live a day without full-face makeup on, this is your best bet.
-Also, this type of sunscreen provides the best protection for the body if you’re active, sweat, and swim a lot during the day as it is water-resistant.
-No matter how many times you jump into the pool to rescue a kid, it never comes off.
+A chemical sunscreen’s lightweight formula also makes it easy to be mixed with makeup and other skincare products, thus making it one of the best sunscreens for the face.
+So, if you’re a makeup junkie who can’t live a day without a full face of makeup on, this is your best bet.
+Also, this type of sunscreen provides the best protection for the body if you’re active, sweat, and swim a lot during the day as it’s waterproof.
+No matter how many times you jump into the pool, it never comes off.

 Best chemical sunscreen that shields against UV: